-- PSL 317 Cognitive Psychology (3.0); 3 cr. deals with the theoretical and experimental foundations for current understanding of how humans acquire and use knowledge.
+PSL 317 Cognitive Psychology (3.0); 3 cr.
+Addresses with the theoretical and experimental foundations for current understanding of how humans acquire and use knowledge.
 Piaget, Bruner, Uygotsky theories of cognitive growth are studied.
-Topics such as development of language, reasoning, problem solving, creativity, intelligence are discussed.
-Prerequisite: PSL 201. - PSL 319 Abnormal Psychology (3.0); 3 cr. introduces abnormal behavior and disorders.
-Emphasis is given to theories, etiology, classifications and treatment of abnormalities.
-Prerequisite: PSL 201. - PSL 320 Psychopathology (3.0); 3 cr. focuses on psychological and/or organic determinants of behavior disorders.
-Prerequisite: PSL 319. - PSL 321 Experimental Psychology (3.0); 3 cr. introduces the research process in psychology.
+Topics discussed include the development of language, reasoning, problem solving, creativity, and intelligence.
+Prerequisite: PSL 201.

+PSL 319 Abnormal Psychology (3.0); 3 cr.
+Introduces abnormal behavior and disorders.
+Emphasis is placed on theories, etiology, classifications and treatment of abnormalities.
+Prerequisite: PSL 201.

+PSL 320 Psychopathology (3.0); 3 cr.
+Focuses on psychological and/or organic determinants of behavior disorders.
+Prerequisite: PSL 319.

+PSL 321 Experimental Psychology (3.0); 3 cr.
+Introduces the research process in psychology.
 Topics include methodology, data collection, descriptive statistics, analysis and report writing.
-Prerequisites: STA 201, PSL 315; PSL 213 or PSL 317. - PSL 322 Industrial Psychology (3.0); 3 cr. applies a socio-psychological approach to an individual in a work setting.
+Prerequisites: STA 201, PSL 315; PSL 213 or PSL 317.

+PSL 322 Industrial Psychology (3.0); 3 cr.
+Applies a socio-psychological approach to an individual in a work setting.
 Topics discussed include management in an organization to promote productivity, change, role definition, leadership qualities.
-Prerequisites: PSL 201, SOL 201, PSL 215. - PSL 323 Deviance (3.0); 3 cr. focuses on deviant behavior as a social process.
-Antecedents, determinants, social relations processes and consequences of deviant acts are emphasized.
-Topics include iuvenile delinquency, homosexuality, homicide. alcoholism, abuse, drugs, suicide, mental illness.
-Prerequisites: PSL 201; SOL 201. - PSL 324 Educational Psychology (3.0); 3 cr. introduces basic principles of psychology applied to the field of education.
+Prerequisites: PSL 201, SOL 201, PSL 215.

+PSL 323 Deviance (3.0); 3 cr.
+Focuses on deviant behavior as a social process.
+Antecedents. determinants, social relations processes and consequences of deviant acts are emphasized.
+Topics include juvenile delinquency. homosexuality, homicide. alcoholism, abuse, drugs, suicide, mental illness.
+Prerequisites: PSL 201; SOL 201.

+PSL 324 Educational Psychology (3.0); 3 cr.
+Introduces basic principles of psychology applied to the field of education.
 Topics include learning and instruction, motivation; classroom management; testing and evaluation.
 Prerequisite: PSL 201.

-- PSL 332 Personnel and Human Factors in the Work Community (3.0); 3 cr. deals with human capabilities, needs and limitations within a system.
+PSL 332 Personnel and Human Factors in the Work Community (3.0); 3 cr.
+Addresses the human capabilities, needs and limitations within a system.
 Concentration on job analysis, satisfaction, testing, training, group dynamics, leadership and social influence, motivation, equipment design, consumer behavior is looked at to show effects on productivity and work quality within the community.
-Prerequisite: PSL 322. - PSL 345 Counseling Psychology (3.0); 3 cr. how to prevent psychological crisis is the main purpose of this course.
+Prerequisite: PSL 322.

+PSL 345 Counseling Psychology (3.0); 3 cr.
+How to prevent psychological crisis is the main purpose of this course.
 Different practices of different schools of psychology are explored, e.g., behaviorism, psychoanalysis, phenomenology, the rational emotive therapy and other contemporary theories.
-Prerequisite: Senior Standing - PSL 362 Psychology Work and Law (3.0); 3 cr.
+Prerequisite: Senior Standing PSL 362 Psychology Work and Law (3.0); 3 cr.
 This course provides an introduction to the application of psychological methodology and research on practical and applied problems.
 Areas concerned include marketing, advertising, management and law.
 The psychological human factors serve as the background to this course.
-Prerequisite: PSL 201 - PSL 382 Practicum I: Clinical (1.3); 3 cr. provides a student with supervised work experience within his concentration.
+Prerequisite: PSL 201

+PSL 382 Practicum I: Clinical (1.3); 3 cr.
+Provides a student with supervised work experience within his/her concentration.
 Specific duties during the internship will be determined by the department and the institution supervisor.
-Prerequisite: Junior Senior standing. - PSL 386 Practicum I: Industrial (1.3); 3 cr. provides a student with supervised work experience within his concentration.
+Prerequisite: Junior Senior standing.

+PSL 386 Practicum I: Industrial (1.3); 3 cr.
+Provides a student with supervised work experience within his/her concentration.
 Specific duties during the internship will be determined by the department and the institution supervisor.
-Prerequisite: Junior Senior standing. - PSL 411 Stress Causes, Consequences and Management (3.0); 3 cr. gives a student an understanding of the meaning of stress; its definition, explanation, to introduce factors that may influence the individual or situation.
+Prerequisite: Junior Senior standing.

+PSL 411 Stress Causes, Consequences and Management (3.0); 3 cr.
+Gives a student an understanding of the meaning of stress; its definition, explanation, enabling him/her to introduce factors that may influence the individual or the situation.
 Possible outcomes, at the behavioral, cognitive and physical level, are studied to promote adaptive means of coping and stress management.
 Prerequisite: PSL 201.

-PSL 413 History and Systems of Psychology (3.0); 3 cr. looks at the major schools of thought; introducing the psychologists and approaches within the field to give a student an understanding of how psychology as a science today was reached.
+PSL 413 History and Systems of Psychology (3.0); 3 cr.
+Surveys the major schools of psychology; introducing the psychologists and approaches within the field to give the student an understanding of how psychology as a science today was achieved.
 Prerequisite: PSL 213; PSL 315; PSL 317.